cbrown5/AI-assistants-for-scientific-coding/readme.md

 Add 'fakedataR' package to the data privacy section, once I've investigated it

+Expond on costs, ethics, copyright and dataprivacy chapters.

 ## Teaching plan

 Set-up and run an agent 'paper in a prompt.